Security at Zoom

 Protecting your meetingsZoom offers several tools to protect your meetings, helping manage participant activity, information sharing, and more.

-Protecting your dataCommunications are established using 256-bit TLS encryption and meeting, webinar and messaging Content can be encrypted using AES-256 encryption, and optional end-to-end encryption.
+Protecting your dataCommunications are established using TLS, and meeting, webinar and messaging content is encrypted using 256-bit Advanced Encryption Standard (AES), with optional end-to-end encryption.

 Protecting your privacyZoom is committed to protecting your privacy.
 We've designed policies and controls to safeguard the collection, use, and disclosure of your information.